MOWSA and BLS Staff

 MOWSA Founder and President

-Boston Light Swim Co-Director
+Boston Light Swim Director Emeritus

 A lifelong swimmer, Greg O'Connor competed on the varsity team at Gettysburg College.
 He retired from swimming after graduation, but several years later, dismayed by middle-aged spread, he decided it was time to get back in the water.
 He set his sights on completing the Great Chesapeake Bay Swim in Maryland, and before long, he was hooked on open water.
 He soon decided to see whether he could go farther, and in 2006, he completed his first Boston Light Swim.
 From there, he's gone on to complete a solo crossing of the Catalina Channel, a solo loop around Manhattan Island, a double Boston Light Swim, a solo cross-Cape Cod Bay swim, and in 2018 he completed all seven stages of NYOW's 8 Bridges Swim down the Hudson.
 He was the first person to complete the cross-Massachusetts Bay Swim.
 When he's not swimming, he works as a cancer research scientist and is raising his son Finnian with his wife Wendy.
+In 2019, he retired from organizing the Boston Light Swim to focus on offering MOWSA solo swims.

 Elaine K. Howley